 Fees may be structured as a flat 2% per year for the duration of the fund, or, as a cascading structure that starts off higher but averages out to 2% over the fund’s lifetime.

-The cascading structure is more appealing to fund managers as the fund’s need for capital is not evenly distributed.
+The cascading structure is more appealing to new fund managers as the fund’s need for capital is not evenly distributed.
 Usually, new funds need more cash at the beginning to set up and prefer the cascading structure.
 Also, fund managers will construct their portfolio at the start of the fund and mostly make follow on investments in the latter half of the fund’s life, meaning they will not need as much money towards the end of the fund’s lifetime.

 Limited Partners of the fund are usually entitled to their investment into the fund, after which the profits are split between the LPs and the GPs.
 Profit here is defined as any income after the initial fund is returned.

 This split is usually a predetermined ratio of the fund’s profits, again, this is outlined in the ‘Limited Partnership Agreement’ which is signed by all parties.
-Typically this split is 80:20, between the investor and the fund manager, however is subject to change depending on the track record of the manager.
+Typically this split is 80:20, between the investor and the fund manager, however is subject to change and negotiation depending on the track record of the manager.

 Venture capital is considered a very risky asset class as over 80% of startups fail.
 3X returns are typically seen as the bar for funds, however, less than 10% of VC firms return this much capital.
 The funds that do outperform the market capture outsized returns.
 We dive deeper into this in our ‘Why invest in Venture Capital?’ article.